 - Among the siccative pigments : red, yellow or black iron oxides ;

-- Among the low drying pigments : ultramarine pigments, green earths ;
+- Among the low drying pigments : ultramarine pigments, green earth ;

 - Among the pigments retarding drying : calcination black.